 "Each Contributor hereby grants You a world-wide, royalty-free, non-exclusive license: (a) under intellectual property rights (other than patent or trademark)…"

-You may distribute unaltered copies of Mozilla Firefox from Mozilla.org without express permission from Mozilla as long as you comply with the following rules:
+You may distribute unaltered copies of Mozilla Firefox and other Mozilla software from Mozilla.org without express permission from Mozilla as long as you comply with the following rules:

-- You may not charge for Firefox.
+- You may not charge for the software.
 That means:

 - Distribution may not be subject to any fee.